1. What is NARCAN®?

-In practice, you do not need training to use or carry Narcan (naloxone) in Tennessee.
+In practice, you do not need training to use or carry NARCAN® (naloxone) in Tennessee.
 Technically, however, to be protected from civil prosecution, you must receive basic instruction (the “training and self-assessment” linked below).
 You do not need to attend a formal, town hall-type naloxone training offered by the state.
-These trainings actually prevent people from getting free naloxone from the state’s Regional Overdose Prevention Specialists because they’re inconvenient and unwelcoming of people who use drugs.
+These trainings actually prevent people from getting free naloxone from the state’s Regional Overdose Prevention Specialists because they’re inconvenient to attend, cumbersome, and inherently unwelcoming of people who use drugs.

 Tennessee’s Training and Self-Assessment to Use NARCAN®

 The state of Tennessee’s website has a pitiful training and self-assessment online.
 After watching a few minutes worth of poorly formatted videos, you take a quiz — easily the worst “self-assessment” I’ve ever seen — hosted on SurveyMonkey, of all places.

 In our first six months of operation, our organization recorded dozens of overdose reversals from our participants.
 In other words, this means the naloxone we gave out was used to save dozens of lives.
 None of the participants were formally trained to reverse opioid overdose.

 Personally, I’ve used naloxone to reverse opioid overdose and had contact with police afterward.
 I was not asked for the self-assessment certificate.

 What Is the Good Samaritan Law?

 In 2014, Public Chapter 623 (Senate Bill No. 1631 in the 2014 legislative session) enacted the “Good Samaritan” law.
 It’s got four components, but here’s the skinny: it gives you civil immunity for using NARCAN® on someone you think is experiencing an opioid overdose.